Ahmadreza-SY/TCP-CI/Readme.md

 --language | The main programming language of the project.
 We currently support Java and C/C++ languages and this argument's value for these languages are "java" and "c" respectively. | Yes
 -l, --level | Specifies the granularity of feature extraction.
 It can be one of the two "file" or "function" values. | Yes -o, --ouput-dir | Specifies the directory to save resulting datasets.
 The directory would be created if it doesn't exist. | Yes
---branch | The git branch to analyze.
-The default value is "master". | No --since | The start date of commits to analyze with the format of YYYY-MM-DD.
-Not providing this argument means to analyze all commits. | No

 `history` sub-command arguments: